-Nowadays, doctors no longer make house calls, and they are not free to do what they think the patient needs.
-Instead, they do what insurance companies pay for.
-Thousands of non-medical Medicare employees oversee this process.
+Nowadays, doctors no longer make house calls, and they are not free to do many other things that they think their patients need.
+Instead, they do what Medicare pays for.
 Billions of dollars that once went directly to patient care now support a bloated Medicare bureaucracy.

 Another way to keep costs low is by passing along cost savings.
-When doctors do not have expenses associated with insurance billing, they pass those savings along to their patients.
-Regardless of how they approach the subject of cost containment, the overarching goal of these physicians is to spend their time proactively keeping patients healthy instead of reacting when they get sick.
+When doctors do not have expenses associated with insurance billing, they often pass those savings along to their patients.

 It will take time to restore the traditional doctor-patient relationship, but make no mistake: a change is coming to patient care.
 A welcome change at last.